FisherSkyi/classify_denoise_SwinIR/README.md

 ### License-and-Acknowledgement

 This repository is licensed under the [Apache License 2.0](LICENSE).

 It includes code from [SwinIR](https://github.com/JingyunLiang/SwinIR), which is also licensed under the Apache License 2.0.
 Please also follow their licenses.

+It includes code from [LoRA](https://github.com/microsoft/LoRA#), which is licensed under the MIT License and adopts the Microsoft Open Source Code of Conduct.
+Please also follow their licenses.

 It contains code for training and testing models on the [GTSRB dataset](https://benchmark.ini.rub.de/gtsrb_news.html).
 (J. Stallkamp, M. Schlipsing, J. Salmen, and C. Igel.
 The German Traffic Sign Recognition Benchmark: A multi-class classification competition.
 In Proceedings of the IEEE International Joint Conference on Neural Networks, pages 1453–1460.
 2011.)